musshush/docpad-plugin-aloha/README.md

 		aloha:
 			selector: '.yourselector'

-## Hot to use
+## How to use

 Use getBlock("styles") and getBlock("scripts") on your layout to add your own css files and javascripts and the plugin will automatically attach related files.
-The below is an example in JADE template
+The below is an example in Jade template

     !!!
 5
     html